unraid/docs/docs/unraid-os/manual/troubleshooting.md

 and/or VMs - you actually need to disable the services themselves to allow such files to be moved.

-===Files end up on a pool (cache) despite Use Cache=No setting for a share=== This behaviour is the one that new users find most perplexing.
+###Files end up on a pool (cache) despite Use Cache=No setting for a share

+This behaviour is the one that new users find most perplexing.

-It arises when a 'move' action is attempted at the Linux level (this can be either from the command line or within a container (since all container are Linux based).
+It arises when a 'move' action is attempted at the Linux level.
+(This can be either from the command line or within a container (since all container are Linux based).)
 It arises from the fact that Linux is not aware of _User Shares_ combined with the way that Linux implements a 'move' operation.
 If Linux thinks that both source and target are on the same mount point (and all _User Shares_ are under the **/mnt/user**